webhintio/hint/packages/hint/docs/about/FAQ.md

 which makes it suitable for porting to other editors if there's community interest.

-## Is there an online service?

-Yes!
-You can scan an online website in [here][scanner].

-If you have any feedback on the results page, please open an issue in the [website repository][scanner-issues].
-If the issue is related to the results themselves, then open an issue in the [webhint repository][webhint-issues].

 ## What is the logo?

 Our logo is Nellie the narwhal.
 Narwhals are not only [awesome][narwhal